+House clearance services in London & Surrey.
+If You need any kind of House clearances, garage, basement, whole house or office, please fill in the following form.
 House clearance don’t need to be stressful if they’re managed carefully.
-Whether clearing the home of a deceased relative or preparing a house or flat for sale or lease, at Clear The Lot we aim to make your house clearance as hassle free as possible from start to finish.
-We take everything from old furniture and broken appliances, to bric-a-brac, mattresses and garden waste.
+Whether you’re clearing the home of a deceased relative or preparing a property for sale or lease, we can provide the service you require.
+At Clear The Lot we aim to make your house clearance as hassle free as possible from start to finish.
+We take everything from old furniture, broken appliances, bric-a-brac, mattresses, carpets, curtains and much more.

-Our polite and articulate staff will respectfully clear and responsibly dispose of all household effects, including furniture, appliances, junk and rubbish, whilst taking into account any valuable items.
+Our polite and articulate staff will respectfully clear and responsibly dispose of all household effects.
 Our staff are made up of experienced professionals, who will give you a clean and tidy finish.
 We always ensure our customers receive a first class service and are fully satisfied.
+We provide a clean, efficient house clearance service at a competitive price.
+We will talk through the job with you and if we can offset any cost by purchasing saleable goods, we will discuss this with you.
+There are a minimum of two men on each clearance, so you don’t need to self-load!
+Contact us on 0203 323 0017 / 07734 678923 or email email@example.com or fill in the following form.

 The last months had involved heavy negotiations and some court appearances but had left us financially secure for life.
 With Annabel, my wife away for a few days, I needed a change of scenery and decided to spend time exploring a part of England that I didn’t know.
 What I really did not expect or even dream of was buying an old run-down vicarage.